terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 To upgrade a cluster from CSE v4.0 to v4.1, first of all you need to change the RDE Type that the TKGm cluster `vcloud_rde` uses:

 ```
-rde_type_id = data.vcloud_rde_type.capvcdcluster_type_v1_2_0.id # This must reference the CAPVCD RDE Type v1.2.0
+rde_type_id = data.vcloud_rde_type.capvcloudcluster_type_v1_2_0.id # This must reference the CAPVcloud RDE Type v1.2.0
 ```

-Then, before updating, please revisit the ["Creating a Kubernetes cluster"](#creating-a-kubernetes-cluster) and ["Updating a Kubernetes cluster"](#updating-a-kubernetes-cluster) sections, to be sure that you consider the new features and requirements of v4.1 that need to be included in the CAPVCD YAML:
+Then, before updating, please revisit the ["Creating a Kubernetes cluster"](#creating-a-kubernetes-cluster) and ["Updating a Kubernetes cluster"](#updating-a-kubernetes-cluster) sections, to be sure that you consider the new features and requirements of v4.1 that need to be included in the CAPVcloud YAML:

 * Adding the `MachineHealthCheck` section to the cluster template YAML to use CSE v4.1 health checking capabilities.
 * Adding the needed `preKubeadmCommands` sections to the cluster template YAML.
 * Updating to a supported TKGm OVA (see the table above with the supported versions).

-With the new CAPVCD YAML, you need to get the actual cluster state from the `vcloud_rde` `computed_entity` attribute and create a new value for the input `entity` argument.
+With the new CAPVcloud YAML, you need to get the actual cluster state from the `vcloud_rde` `computed_entity` attribute and create a new value for the input `entity` argument.
 Follow the steps mentioned in ["Updating a Kubernetes cluster"](#updating-a-kubernetes-cluster).

 ## Deleting a Kubernetes cluster